sachingsachin/vagrant-tutorial/tutorial-7/README.md

 Echo that entire command before execution and you will have much more details on why ZK did not start.

+# Tip 6: Installing Java

+We use a self-made Java cookbook in this example.

+But chef already has one in its supermarket (a place where standard cookbooks are shared).

+So it is better to use that one as it may be better tested and more widely used.

+See [tutorial-8](../tutorial-8) for using the same.

-# Tip 6: Zookeeper logs directory
+# Tip 7: Zookeeper logs directory

 This has an answer on [this StackOverflow question](http://stackoverflow.com/questions/28691341/zookeeper-log-file-not-created-inside-logs-directory) but it is probably not required.